 About the Incentive Policy for Affordable Housing (IPAH)

-The Incentive Policy for Affordable Housing (IPAH) was adopted by City Council in 2009 and encourages the creation of affordable housing units through various incentives.
+The Incentive Policy for Affordable Housing (IPAH) was adopted by the City Council in 2009 and encourages the creation of affordable housing units with two types of incentives.
 The IPAH document allows for the payment or reduction of fees relating to the development process.
 Additionally there are regulatory incentives located in the Flagstaff Zoning Code.

 - Revise the IPAH to better align with current city practices and policies, and community values

-- Simplify the Zoning Code’s affordable housing incentives.
+- Simplify the Zoning Code’s affordable housing incentives

-- Recalibrate the Zoning Code’s affordable housing incentives to accurately align with the affordable housing unit contribution, policies, and community values and goals.
+- Recalibrate the incentives so they are proportionate to the affordable housing contribution and in alignment with community values and goals

 Scope of Work